What Institutions Are Worth: A Study in Museum Valuation and the Mosaic Market

 But they are not failures of the research.
 They are the research.
 They are what institutional marginalization looks like, measured in the absence of the bureaucratic infrastructure that would quantify it.
 The ceramics market can be analyzed with precision because institutions — museums, auction houses, appraisal bodies, galleries — treated ceramics as worth documenting.
 The data exists because the institutions decided the medium was worth the record-keeping.
 Mosaic, classified as craft, was not granted that institutional attention, and the documentation that would quantify its inequities was never produced.
 The absence of the data is the same absence that produced the undervaluation.
 They are the same condition, visible at different scales.

-The MME’s establishment of a commissioning record, a published fee schedule, an acquisition policy with recorded purchase prices, and an annual equity report documenting what it pays and what it acquires will be the first systematic data generation the mosaic field has had.
+The MME’s establishment of a commissioning record, a published fee schedule, an acquisition policy with recorded purchase prices, and an annual Equity and Accountability Report documenting what it pays and what it acquires will be the first systematic data generation the mosaic field has had.
 This is not an administrative byproduct of the museum’s operation.
 It is one of its most significant scholarly and economic contributions — the beginning of a record that will make future analysis possible and future correction measurable.

 4.1 How Institutions Create Value — Specifically